Frank Nemec

 Much of my time is now spent on web development for several websites.

 With the time constraint of full-time employment behind me, logo I have more time to read.
-Most is in science, and most of that in physics.
+Most is in science, and most of that in physics and cognitive neuroscience.
 How would my life have differed if I had stayed in physics at MIT instead of switching into electrical engineering?
-I have been active in the physics, and especially the Other - Science, sections logo of Yahoo Answers.
-My main professional membership as been in the IEEE.
+I am also reading and taking courses in early Christianity and Judaism, including related philosophical and religious thought.
+Most of my writing has been in this area.
+I was active in the Other - Science section logo of Yahoo Answers, where I am still the top answerer.
+My main professional membership has been in the IEEE.
 Membership in Mensa and Triple Nine Society provides opportunity for some fascinating discussions.
 I have enjoyed participation in the Big Ideas Reading Group, a Mensa group, and have read all the books since I started at number 6.
 At Valley Church, I have been studying the history and cultural context of the texts of the New Testament, and other contemporary works.
-I challenge doctrines based on a misunderstanding of the text, their cultural context, and ignorance of modern scholarship and textual criticism.
+In my unofficial History of Israel class, I challenge doctrines based on a misunderstanding of the text, their cultural context, and ignorance of modern scholarship and textual criticism.

 Church